 While pre-workout ingredients are chosen for a reason, there are some unanticipated effects on your energy levels.

 To help explain why your pre-workout drink is making you feel tired, let's take a closer look at what it does and what the impacts are:

-Pre-workout supplements can contain anywhere from 100-400mg of caffeine in a single scoop.
+Average amount of caffeine in pre-workout supplements can be from 100-400mg in a single scoop.